 These commercial products often contain alcohol and other substances that can quickly melt the ice within a lock.

-Mind Your Lock Lubricant
+Lock Lubricant

-Before winter breach our in his full power spray some special oil called graphite in your locks.
+Before winter breach out in his full power spray some special oil called graphite in your locks.
 It stops water from getting in and freezing, you can also use WD-40 spray to keep it from freezing and make it smoother.